4d/docs/docs/FormObjects/webArea_overview.md

 The 4DCEFParameters.json is a configuration file that allows customization of CEF parameters to manage the behavior of web areas within 4D applications.

-A [default 4DCEFParameters.json file](#default-file) is provided in the Resources folder of the 4D application.
+[Default switches](#default-file) are provided, but you can override them by using a custom 4DCEFParameters.json file.

-You can override the default switches by creating a custom 4DCEFParameters.json file at the following location:
+In the development phase (using 4D application), create a 4DCEFParameters.json file at the following location:

 * Windows: `Users\[userName]\AppData\Roaming\4D\4DCEFParameters.json`
 * macOS: `$HOME/Library/Application Support/4D/4DCEFParameters.json`

-:::note
+Before building a final application, add the custom 4DCEFParameters.json file to the Resources folder of the project.

+:::warning

-Creating a custom 4DCEFParameters.json file can impact [4D View Pro areas](../ViewPro/configuring.md#form-area-properties)
+Adding a custom 4DCEFParameters.json file can fundamentally impact all 4D embedded web areas, including [4D View Pro areas](../ViewPro/configuring.md#form-area-properties).
+It is the developer's responsibility to ensure that the custom switches do not destabilize the 4D application.

 :::